bateso88/CV/README.md

 I have found my proficiency in maths is incredibly helpful when programming more complex logic.

+#### Teamwork

+I have a good amount of experience at working in a team.
+My final projects at university, my time in insurance and my time at Makers all required me to develop my teamworking skills.

+During my time in insurance I often prepared reports without being instructed.
+I would share my findings with the team and shed light on previously undiscovered issues.
+This work often hugely benefitted the team.

+At Makers I found I found myself just as comfortable listening to others as I was taking the lead and providing a clear direction for the team.
+I learnt the importance of frequent stand-ups and retros and the essentiality of clear communication.

 <!-- #### Teamwork (MAYBE REPLACE WITH PROBLEM SOLVING??)

 (((((NEEDS AN EXAMPLE)))))